 Who is the course for?

 The course is two-thirds practical work, with the remainder being theory studies.
-You will study a wide range of subjects including:

 - Prepare drawings and cuttings lists, select, prepare and maintain tools and equipment, produce patterns and jigs, identify and select timbers and safely use woodworking machinery

 - Use all workshop tools to undertake practical tasks, construct a range of joints, and use methods to produce shaped and veneered parts, construct and assemble furniture projects